 To get these people out, we had to remind them of the power of personal scale, the way one person’s contribution can inspire a sea change.
 We created Up, envisioning it as a rallying cry.
 And we realized that Up didn’t just apply to the climb itself.
 “It’s about bringing communities up, bringing those who are disadvantaged up from the bottom—from poverty to possibility,” Siegel says.

 It was a powerful idea, and it resonated: more and more climbers have signed up each year since.
 Using the CN Tower itself as a metaphor, we reached engaged citizens through an advertising campaign illustrated the power of collective action.
 It led to 29% more people climbing those 1,776 steps in its first year.

-“It’s hard to introduce people to the complexity of tackling local poverty at an event like this,” says Adrienne Clark, United Way’s director of donor experience and marketing.
+“It’s hard to introduce people to the complexity of tackling local poverty at an event like this,” says Adrienne Clarke, United Way’s director of donor experience and marketing.
 “But this campaign did that.
 It set up a conversation for us.”
 It told a new story about a mission that’s been the heart of the United Way for decades.
-“You’re standing in solidarity with your fellow citizens,” Clark says.
+“You’re standing in solidarity with your fellow citizens,” Clarke says.

 The United Way now uses our creative work not just for the CN Tower climb, but as a platform to unify all of the charity’s events.
 “That was not the goal, but the execution and the framework were so powerful that the work lives on through all of their events now,” Siegel says.
 “I really do believe that we tried to create what smelled a little bit like a movement.” ⬤